Isganzella/Isganzella/README.md

 - 👋 Hi, I’m @Isganzella
 - 👀 I’m interested in ...
-Programação
+Program
 - 🌱 I’m currently learning ...
 Python - Java
-- 💞️ I’m looking to collaborate on ... qualquer projeto
+- 💞️ I’m looking to collaborate on ... any project
 - 📫 How to reach me ... misganzella@gmail.com - phone - (49) 9982851992

 <!---